-Projects that involve conditional uses, annexation requests, variances, development agreements, general plan amendments, and zoning code amendments may go through a public hearing process prior to formal application submittal.
-After a three-to-six-week review period, the project is scheduled for a public hearing.
-Once the hearing notice is published, a twelve-day minimum public comment period begins.
+Projects that involve conditional uses, annexation requests, variances, development agreements, general plan amendments, and zoning code amendments must go through a required preliminary review and public hearing process prior to formal application submittal.
+After a three to six week review period, the project is scheduled for a public hearing.
+Once the hearing notice is published, a twelve day minimum public comment period begins.
 A project may be appealed by the applicant or interested person within seven days if they are not satisfied with the decision.
-A decision made by City staff may be appealed to the Planning Commission or Design Review Board, or City Council (depending on the application) and a decision made by the Planning Commission or Design Review Board may be appealed to the City Council.
-Table 21 describes the applicable decision-making authority based on permit type, including the agency responsible for hearing an appeal of a permit decision The appeal of housing projects must address conformance with Government Code Section 65589.5.31 Typical processing times and procedures for new construction of a typical single-family, 10-unit subdivision and 25-unit multi-family development are described in Table 22.
+Table 21 describes the applicable decision-making authority based on permit type, including the agency responsible for hearing an appeal of a permit decision.
+Typical processing times and procedures for new construction of a typical single-family, 10-unit subdivision and 25-unit multi-family development are described in Table 22.